mistysamia/Sentiment-Analysis/README.md

 2. Models will be trained and saved to their respective paths:
    - Unsupervised: `model/2400570/model_unsup`
    - Discriminative: `model/2400570/model_dis`
-3. Once saved, the trained models will automatically be used during the testing phase — retraining is not necessary unless the models are deleted.
+3. Once saved, the trained models will automatically be used during the testing phase, retraining is not necessary unless the models are deleted.
 4. The `test.csv` file will be updated with the predicted sentiment labels:
    - `out_label_model_1`: from the unsupervised model
    - `out_label_model_2`: from the discriminative model